chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### Criteria for "Good" Documentation

-Still, we can define our criteria for "good" documentation using these four dimensions:
+Still, we can define our criteria for "good" documentation using these four factors:
 - [Type]
     - It defines which type of documentation it is
     - If a Hook, then